Thursday, January 1, 2026

 Rocky Ridge let's go

-Johnny going behind rogue's back?
+Johnny going behind Rogue's back?

 Panam phone call